Copywriting basics: How to boost conversions

 What is copywriting anyway?
 What skills do I need to write good copy?
 And above all, how do I write first-class copy that turns my visitors into customers?
 In this article, I’ll answer all these questions so that you’ll be eager to pick up a pen and get started!

-In this way, you address the reader's problems as specifically as possible and take the most important pain points into account.
-Since your readers know right from the start that they have learned something new after reading the text that is relevant at the moment, they will stay until the end.
+In this way, you address the reader’s problems as specifically as possible and take the most important pain points into account.
+Since your readers know right from the start that they have learnt something new after reading the text that is relevant at the moment, they will stay until the end.

 P: Problem